HOW WE GROW

 • We’re a plastic bag free zone.
 Bring your own bag and we’ll fill it or we have an oxo-biodegradable option available

-• We’ve converted our disposable food ware in our Harvest Cafe to 100% compostable options
+• Our disposable food ware is 100% compostable

-• No high-fructose corn syrup beverages or bottled water is sold in our Harvest Café
+• No high-fructose corn syrup beverages or bottled water is sold at our Refreshment Stand!

-• We minimize waste by management through our waste through recycling, re-using and composting.
+• We minimize waste by management through our waste through re-using and composting.

 Continuous Improvement